kryptokrona/kryptokrona-docs/developer/api/Legacy-Wallet-RPC-API.md

   "id": 1,
   "jsonrpc": "2.0",
   "result": {
-    "integratedAddress": "TRTLxxx..."
+    "integratedAddress": "SEKRxxx..."
   }
 }
 ```

 ### getFeeInfo

-`getFeeInfo()` method retrieves the fee and address (if any) that that TurtleCoind walletd is connecting to is using.
+`getFeeInfo()` method retrieves the fee and address (if any) that that kryptokronad walletd is connecting to is using.
 This fee will automatically be added to any transactions sent by sendTransaction() or sendDelayedTransaction().
 Note it does not apply to sendFusionTransaction().

 No input.